Everyone is on edge, even those of us who aren't leaving the house. I understand that tempers are flaring, but this kind of behavior is outrageous.

 Lately my phone has been buzzing with texts.
 There are amusing group texts, with my siblings and with our kids... and friends. humorous links keep us laughing and the serious updates keep us informed.
 Don and I even text each other from different rooms.
 Crazy.
 I have to watch myself, or an hour can slip by.
 Everyone is communicating these days.

 But, with all of our daily schedules changing, new habits and routines are emerging.
 Lately, I've been trying to step out of my comfort zone (which is texts and email) and I've phoned a few of elderly friends that I've grown to love, through my volunteering.
 What a comfort, to hear their voices and to know they're okay.
 I call my dad daily and feel relief when his voice sounds strong.
 A 4th died today at his assisted living center.

-But now, we are in that "over 60 vulnerable group" that everyone is worried about.
+It felt great to hear her Lorie's voice.
+She still laughs like she did, when we were 17.
+Now, we are in that "over 60 vulnerable group" that everyone is worried about.
 Yikes, how is that possible?

 So thanks to Covid, some of us are getting a much needed push to connect with others.
 This ugly disease may be forcing people to keep their distance, but it's also inspiring some of us to talk and share more!

 I love my fancy iPhone with all it's abilities, but it's the old fashioned part of the phone that I really appreciate!

 Every morning, I'm drawn to the TV.
 I want to check the news, because so much is changing so quickly.
 Maybe there will be good news?

 Honestly, I never expect to hear good news.
 Each day seems worse than the last.

 So today, I turned off the TV and let myself enjoy coffee with a magazine.
 But the cover of The New Yorker, was gloomy.
 An image of a public place, without people.
 I reached for the stack of older unread magazines.
 Ahhh, pre-Covid magazines.
 But, they have ads for dining and travel.